dreymonde/AppFolder/README.md

 [![Build Status](https://travis-ci.org/dreymonde/AppFolder.svg?branch=master)](https://travis-ci.org/dreymonde/AppFolder)

 **AppFolder** is a lightweight framework that lets you design a friendly, strongly-typed representation of a directories inside your app folder.
 All the system directories like **"Caches/"** or
-**"Application Support/"** are already presented, and you can add yours using only a couple of lines of code.
+**"Application Support/"** are already present, and you can add yours using just a few lines of code.

-**AppFolder** can offer two unique reasons for you to use it in your code:

-1. It makes accessing trivial locations (like **"Documents"** folder) incredibly easy. `NSSearchPathForDirectoriesInDomains` can easily scare you from working with a file system, and **AppFolder** reduces anxiety of this (and other) scary Cocoa API.
-2. It visualizes the folder structure of your app.
-You design how the folder should be structured using strong types -- and autocompletion.
+**AppFolder** has a simple, friendly and beautiful interface which was made possible with the help of **Swift**'s dark magic: _inheritance_ 😱

 ## Usage